Jamaica Association for the Deaf

 The United and Strong organisation was established in 2001 in St. Lucia.
-It is an NGO focused on representing marginalized people and advocating for the human rights of all.
-For the purposes of this contract, United and Strong have teamed up with two other St. Lucia based organisations, HERStoire and Girls of A Feather, to “build up a youthful caring community through volunteerism”.
-Some key actions include the building of a network of youth volunteers to serve United and Strong, HERStoire and Girls of a Feather within the six month period.
-They aim to recruit and mobilize 100 volunteers.
+It is an NGO focused on representing marginalised people and advocating for the human rights of all.
+For the purposes of this contract, United and Strong have teamed up with two other St. Lucia based organisations, HERStoire and Girls of a Feather, to “build up a youthful caring community through volunteerism”.
+Some key actions included: the building of a network of youth volunteers to serve United and Strong, HERStoire and Girls of a Feather within the six month period.
+They aimed to recruit and mobilize 100 volunteers.

 Stibula is a small, community based NGO that was founded in 1967.
-The organization which is based in Suriname, is mainly dependent on volunteers to carry out its activities.
-The objective of this project is to get youth in the communities surrounding Stibula more involved.
-It also aimsto make volunteering loved again.
-This will be done by raising awareness of volunteering and increasing the involvement and the participation of youth in all community projects that are carried out by Stibula.
-Some key actions include the overall inclusion of youth volunteers into the Stibula system and the coordination of information sessions at high schools in the communities surrounding Stibula about the benefits of volunteering.
+The organisation which is based in Suriname, is mainly dependent on volunteers to carry out its activities.
+The objective of this project was to get youth in the communities surrounding Stibula more involved.
+It also aimed to make volunteering loved again.
+This was facilitated through raising awareness of volunteering and increasing the involvement and the participation of youth in all community projects that are carried out by Stibula.
+Some key actions included: the overall inclusion of youth volunteers into the Stibula system and the coordination of information sessions at high schools in the communities surrounding Stibula about the benefits of volunteering.

 Caribbean Network for Integrated Rural Development